 - Payment is made with a personal or company credit card.

 It’s not hard to understand that such a flow comes with considerable downsides.
 On the one hand, high costs of time and manpower are necessary to process a single traditional transaction.
 On the other hand, there is not a lot of flexibility for some payment methods.
 A B2B wanting to pay via trade credit can find the whole purchase process gets a lot more complicated.
+Particularly if payment over time is part of the arrangement, as is often the case.
 Through it all, the buyer is the only party who stands to have any benefits in this flow, given the length of the process.

 Digital payments are about efficiency, not speed